 range of industries including oil and gas, maritime, construction, accounting and finance, logistics, retail, real estate, automotive engineering, and many others.

-Here are three examples of training seminars I have run recently.
+Here are four examples of training seminars I can offer.

 English for Asia